pooyangoodarzi/CMB_Percolation/Earth Simulations/Readme.md

 Since the network has explosive percolation, there is no finite-size effect for the different sizes of the lattice; this means that; I should have the same results even for big coursed grained lattices.
 Here are the code results in comparison to the paper's results.

-- Item 1 sort all the elevation on earth in an ascending manner (for water clusters, if you want the land clusters sort the data in a descending manner).
+- Sort all the elevation on earth in an ascending manner (for water clusters, if you want the land clusters sort the data in a descending manner).
 - Item 2
 - Item 3